adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

       concurrency: 16
 ```

-With this configuration, up to **16** PDF documents can be generated concurrently.
+With this configuration, up to **16** PDF documents will be generated concurrently.
-As you've guessed, a value of **1** will build PDF documents sequentially.
+As you've guessed, a value of **1** will force PDF documents to be built sequentially.

-### Exclude some pages
+### Excluding some pages

-You may want to prevent a page from generating a PDF document.
+You may want to prevent some pages from generating a PDF document.
 To do so, you can use the `pdf` meta tag on your pages:

 ```yaml